 It does not mean that only one person will read your posts.
 Rather, you will attract whoever closely matches your ideal reader archetype.
 These people will all feel that you wrote specifically for them.

 By including the human element you’ll find yourself naturally being more engaging, using conversational language, like the word “you” instead of “we” and “one”.

-How do you know your ideal reader is?
+How do you know who your ideal reader is?
 By creating an ideal reader profile.

 How to Create an Ideal Reader Profile

 In the commercial world, companies often write what is known as a customer profile as part of their customer relationship management system.
-This is so that they can get a better idea of who their ideal customer is, so they can connect with them more effectively to increase sales.
+This is so that they have a better idea of who their ideal customer is, so they can connect with them more effectively to increase sales.